 Invitees – Galloway Fisheries Trust and SEPA

-Date and location of next meeting: The Urr DSFB AGM is at 7.00pm on 18th March 2019 and the next board meeting will be on Monday 25th November at 7.00pm.
-Both meetings will be held at the Market Inn, Queen Street, Castle Douglas.
+Date and location of next meeting: The date of the next meeting will be 23rd November 2020 at 7pm and will be located at the Market Inn, Castle Douglas.

 Salmon season: 15th March – 30th November (no salmon fishing on a Sunday).